pre-142-training/r4ds-courses/tabular-data.md

 All verbs work similarly:

-1. The first argument is a data frame.
+1. The first argument (arguments are the things inside the parentheses next to the function) is a data frame.
 2. The subsequent arguments describe what to do with the data frame, using the variable names (without quotes).
 3. The result is a new data frame.